josephpal27/josephpal27/README.md

 ## ✨ About Me

 - 👨‍💻 Frontend developer with **~2 years** of experience shipping production sites for real clients
-- 🏢 Working at **Three Fourth Solutions (TFS)**, a creative & marketing agency in Kolkata
+- 🏢 Working at **Three Fourth Solutions**, a creative & marketing agency in Kolkata
-- 🎬 Running a **storytelling YouTube channel** on the side for a global audience
 - 🎨 Obsessed with **smooth scroll, micro-interactions and motion design**
 - ⚡ Focused on performance, responsive layouts and clean, maintainable components